mugiwara-katta/online-book-store/README.md

 .\project\Scripts\activate.ps1
------  command to set to the virtual env named project (in github env is not uploaded create your own env after pulling repo from github)
+-----  command to set to the virtual env named project (in github, virtual-env is not uploaded, we need to create our env after pulling repo from github.)

 python app.py
 -----  command to run python file app.py

-An important screenshot(62): there is a small error in flaskuploads.py and it is resolved and kept screenshot
+Important: There is a small error in flaskuploads.py it has been resolved and uploaded as screenshot.

 some dependencies used:
 alembic==1.4.2